Chapter 2 BWV168 Tue Rechnung! Donnerwort!

 C 105 from the first cycle shows Bach at his most inventive.
 The splendid opening bipartite chorus is complemented by a soprano aria which is a veritable textbook of composition techniques, demonstrating what may be achieved technically and expressively through the manipulation of a simple four-note motive.
 C 94 opens with a chorale fantasia much enhanced by the splendid flute player whose services Bach was able to draw upon in the second cycle.
 It is slightly surprising to discover that C 168, the only one of these three works to begin with an aria rather than a chorus, actually commences with the greatest degree of emotional intensity.

 It may also be instructive to turn back to the three cantatas from the second cycle which also begin with an aria for bass (Cs 85, 108 and 87, vol 2, chapter 44).
 All are impressive and powerful movements but none contain the sheer driving energy, amounting almost to violence, of C 168.
 Of course, in the earlier works either God or Jesus speaks in the first person and a sense of constrained dignity is justly appropriate.
-In C 168 it is the voice of the teacher or pastor addressing his congregation about the awesome word and power of the Lord, and that is a different matter allowing, perhaps, for more a abandoned and less measured expression.
+In C 168 it is the voice of the teacher or pastor addressing his congregation about the awesome word and power of the Lord, and that is a different matter allowing, perhaps, for a more human, emotional and less constrained expression.

 The main theme of C 168 is that of the Day of Judgement when God will require man to account for himself.
 The dotted rhythms and rolling triplets depict forcefully the images embedded in the text i.e. the splitting of the very rocks below the thunderous voice of judgement and the consequent freezing of the sinner’s blood at the terror of the occasion.